-The growth scenarios explored three different futures and their associated water reduction percentages based on the development patterns.
-For example, the "no change/as is" scenario would result in a reduction in household water use of 2% overall by 2040 while a denser development pattern would result in a 14% water demand reduction overall.
-To vet the draft scenarios, each water provider was asked to assess how their organization would be impacted by each scenario followed by a collective assessment of the impacts of the growth scenarios.
-This exercise proved useful in ensuring the designated growth areas were aligned with not only future water infrastructure, but existing infrastructure as well.
+The scenarios explored three different futures and their associated water reduction percentages based on the development patterns.
+For example, the "no change/ as is" scenario would result in a reduction in household water use of 2% overall by 2040 while a denser development pattern would result in a 14% water demand reduction overall.
+Each water provider was asked to assess how each scenario would impact thier organization, and a collective assessment followed.
+This exercise helped align growth areas with planned and existing infrastructurel.

-Another outcome was identifying opportunities for collaborating on post-occupancy water conservation programs.
-Each organization has a different level of capacity for working with its customers.
-The City had the most capacity with full time staff dedicated to water conservation education.
+Another outcome was identifying opportunities for collaborating on postoccupancy water conservation programs, since each organization has a different level of capacity for working with its customers.
 The region is continuing its efforts to enhance collaboration by formalizing its process as a regional working group.